All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 NAD+ therapy costs vary significantly based on administration method.
 Oral precursors represent the lowest cost option at $600-1440 annually, but bioavailability concerns may require higher doses.
 Injectable NAD+ provides better bioavailability but increases costs to $2160-3840 yearly.
 IV NAD+ therapy offers maximum bioavailability but can exceed $10,000 annually for regular treatments.

 MOTS-c pricing remains relatively stable across providers, with monthly costs of $200-300 reflecting the peptide's complex synthesis requirements.
-However, some patients achieve benefits with reduced dosing frequency after initial loading phases, potentially lowering long-term costs.
+But some patients achieve benefits with reduced dosing frequency after initial loading phases, potentially lowering long-term costs.

 Insurance coverage remains limited for all three peptides, as they're typically classified as wellness or anti-aging therapies rather than medical treatments.
 Some HSA/FSA accounts may cover peptide therapy when prescribed for specific medical conditions like chronic fatigue or metabolic disorders.